NVIDIA/TensorRT-Model-Optimizer/examples/vlm_ptq/README.md

-# Post-training quantization (PTQ)
+# Post-training quantization (PTQ) for Vision Language Models

 ## What's This Example Folder About?

-This example demonstrates how the Model Optimizer does PTQ quantization on the LLM part of a VLM (visual language model) and deploys the VLM with TensorRT and TensorRT-LLM..
+This example demonstrates how the Model Optimizer does PTQ quantization on the LLM part of a VLM (Vision Language Model) and deploys the VLM with TensorRT or TensorRT-LLM.

+To learn more about the quantization feature, please refer to the [documentation](https://nvidia.github.io/TensorRT-Model-Optimizer/guides/1_quantization.html).

 ## Model Quantization and TRT LLM Conversion

 ### All-in-one Scripts for Quantization and Building

 Please refer to the [llm_ptq/README.md](../llm_ptq/README.md) about the details of model quantization.

 The following scripts provide an all-in-one and step-by-step model quantization example for Llava, VILA and Phi-3-vision models.
 The quantization format and the number of GPUs will be supplied as inputs to these scripts.
 By default, we build the engine for the fp8 format and 1 GPU.